-- (b) Why - 34.
+- (b) Why \\\\\ - 34.
 Suppose a family has child who steals.
 Do you think that family can make that child stop stealing?
 Yes, No, Don't know, Other - 35.
 Some people believe human beings (Ghanaians, Nigerians or Liberians or Sierra Leoneans) can do whatever they decide to do.
 Do you believe this?

-V. BELIEF THAT OTHER PEOPLE AND INSTITUTIONS CAN BE RELIED UPON TO FULFIL THEIR OBLIGATIONS AND RESPONSIBILITIES

-36. Suppose people are fighting nearby.
+- V. BELIEF THAT OTHER PEOPLE AND INSTITUTIONS CAN BE RELIED UPON TO FULFIL THEIR OBLIGATIONS AND RESPONSIBILITIES - 36.
+Suppose people are fighting nearby.
 An unknown policeman offers to take you away from the area.
-Will you follow him?

-37. (a) When your parents promise to buy things, do you expect them to do so?
+Will you follow him? - Yes, No, Don't know, Other - 37. (a) When your parents promise to buy things, do you expect them to do so?